There comes a time in most cars’ lives when their owner decides it is time to move on.

-When most people make the decision to move on to a new (or new to them) car, they focus on the new car and completely ignore their old faithful car that they will soon be parting with.
+When most people make the decision to move on to a new (or new to them) car, they focus on the new car and completely ignore the old faithful car that they will soon be parting with.

 How To Get Maximum Value For Your Car

 The car might be immaculate or your car might be in horrible shape.
-Either way there are a few things you can do to get the most value from your car that you can.
+Either way, there are a few things you can do to get the most value from your car that you can.

 Clean Your Car Up

 Go as far as cleaning out the engine compartment and the trunk.
 Pretend you’re a detailer and clean out all of the little spots you’ve let get dirty over the past year.

 Take Outstanding Pictures of What Matters

 Don’t just take one or two pictures of the outside of the car.
 Take pictures of all of the highlights of the car and all of the things that matter most to car buyers.

-I’d take a couple of pictures of the outside of the car and a couple pictures of the cabin in general.
-Then I’d make sure to get a picture of the odometer, any custom or higher end features, the rims and/or tires if they’re nice and anything else that will make someone want to buy your car.
-Think like a car buyer, not a car seller.
+Next, I’d make sure to get a picture of the odometer, any custom or higher-end features, the rims and tires (if they’re nice) as well as anything else that will make someone want to buy your car.

 Make An Awesome Listing Description

 Make sure to list the model year, make, model, any options packages, odometer reading, any recent or major preventative maintenance performed and anything else that makes your car stand out.

-Next, think about what questions you’d have if you were buying the car.
+Next, think about what questions you’d have if you were buying your old car.

 Make sure you answer all of these questions in the listing.
 This will save you time with phone calls and tire kickers.

 List Your Car For More Than What You Think You Can Get

-Most people look up their car on Kelley Blue Book (KBB) to get a value for selling to a private party and accept that number as a gospel and list their car for that amount of money.
+Most people look up their car on Kelley Blue Book (KBB) to get a value for selling to a private party.
+They accept the KBB number as a gospel and list their car for that amount of money.

 You should go check KBB and see what they say the value is for a car in your condition, but instead of listing it at that price you should list it for more.